rarog/UserRbac/README.md

 * Add `"rarog/user-rbac": "dev-master",` to your composer.json and run `php composer.phar update`
 * Import the schema for corresponding database in `data` folder
 * Enable this module in `config/application.config.php`
-* Copy file located in `vendor/rarog/user-rbac/config/user-rbac.global.php.dist` to `./config/autoload/user-rbac.global.php` and change the values as you wish
+* Copy file located in `vendor/rarog/user-rbac/config/user-rbac.global.php.dist` to `./config/autoload/user-rbac.global.php` and change the values as you wish.

-## Important notice
-There is no release from the 2.x branch of [ZfcUser](https://github.com/ZF-Commons/ZfcUser/tree/2.x), so UserRbac 1.x requires the latest HEAD of its branch as of now (commit 4351884).
-There might, backward compatibility might be broken in the future, so UserRbac will be updated accordingly.

 ## What it does
 This module registers an identity provider and provides some configuration to ZfcRbac.
 So, you don't need to create your own identity provider.
 See [`config/module.config.php`](https://github.com/rarog/UserRbac/blob/master/config/module.config.php#L4).